 Does this make good leftovers?

 Yes!
 In fact, it’s also so easy to make this you could make it just for using up in leftover recipes.
-I have two new recipes to share with you next week, so be sure to sign up for my email list to be notified when they go live.

 What’ on your Thanksgiving menu?
 Will you be making a turkey?
 Be sure to comment below and let me know!

 Also, I should be sure to give original credit for this recipe to my dear friend Amanda.
 She first made this in the slow cooker for me years ago, and was so gracious to allow me to share with all of you.

 Instant Pot Turkey Breast